Frequently Asked Questions for RREM

 - The Right of Entry Form indicating that the Contractor may enter your home to perform an inspection.

-Please note: additional copies of all forms are available at the nine Housing Recovery Center.
-Click Here to find the Center nearest you.
+Please note: Additional copies of all forms are available at the nine Housing Recovery Centers.
+To find the Center nearest you, go to the Contact Us page.

 If you need reschedule your appointment you may reschedule the appointment by calling the reNewJerseyStronger Call Center at 1-855-726-3946, Monday through Friday from 9am to 6pm.